Symphogear: Antagonists

-Debuting in Symphogear AXZ.
-An alchemist from the Bavarian Illuminati.
+Debuting in Symphogear AXZ, Prelati is an alchemist from the Bavarian Illuminati.
 She used to be a man who indulged in luxury and pleasure, before being granted a perfect body by Saint-Germain, following his defeat at her hands.
 Prelati has since sworn to become an earnest researcher, but sometimes lets her preference for fun get in the way of her work.